yourmclovin/product-leadership-toolkit/README.md

 ### For Innovation Teams
 Use the **Innovation Pyramid Questions** and **Idea Validation Checklist** to systematically evaluate opportunities.

+### For AI Product Managers
+Dive into the **AI Product Management** section for frameworks on agents, prompting, and enterprise AI strategy.

 ---

 ## 🤝 Contributing

-While this is primarily a personal collection, I welcome:
+While this is a private collection, feedback is welcome:
 - **Feedback:** What's working?
 What's missing?
 - **Use Cases:** How are you using these frameworks?
 - **Improvements:** Spotted an error or have a suggestion?

-Open an issue or submit a pull request!
+Reach out via [LinkedIn](https://www.linkedin.com/in/owenmcloughlin) or open an issue.

 ---

 ## 📜 License & Usage

-### Personal & Educational Use
+### Authorized Users
-✅ **FREE** - Use these frameworks for personal learning and non-commercial projects
+✅ **Permitted** - Use these frameworks for your professional work ✅ **Encouraged** - Adapt and customize for your context ✅ **Welcome** - Share feedback and improvements

+### Restrictions
+❌ **No Redistribution** - Do not share outside authorized users ❌ **No Public Posting** - Do not post to public repositories or websites ❌ **No Resale** - Do not package and sell these frameworks

-### Commercial Use
+### Attribution
-⚠️ **Attribution Required** - If you use these frameworks in commercial settings, please provide attribution:
+If you use these frameworks in presentations or publications, please provide attribution:
-> "Framework adapted from Owen McLoughlin's Product Leadership Toolkit"
+> "Framework adapted from private Product Leadership Toolkit"

-### Prohibited
-❌ **No Resale** - You may not package and resell these frameworks as your own product

 📄 Full License: [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/)